Braces Calhoun, GA

 All dentists, including orthodontists, receive one of two specific degrees upon graduating from dental school.
 They are “Doctor of Dental Medicine” (abbreviated as DMD) and Doctor of Dental Surgery (i.e., DDS).
 The two degrees are equivalent to one another in the eyes of the American Dental Association; the difference between the two essentially represents the preference of the conferring institution.

+When considering braces in Calhoun, GA you will want to make sure you choose an orthodontist with the proper experience.
 In addition to the dental degree, orthodontists go on to complete a residency in orthodontics for two to three years, culminating in a written exam, before becoming a practicing orthodontist.
 Some of these orthodontic programs confer master’s degrees, which means that the orthodontist may have additional initials after his or her name, such as MSc, MSD, or MS.

 However, other programs only provide a certificate rather than a degree, in which case the orthodontist will not have any additional initials after his or her name.
 This does not indicate, however, that the orthodontist is any less skilled or fully trained than one who obtained a postgraduate degree.